jannis-kiriasis/insured/README.md

 There are only 2 warnings related to `-webkit-appearance: none;` and `-moz-appearance: none;` used to style the form submit button.
 This was used to prevent iPhone / iPad default style.
 The submit button would otherwise not be styled as declared in the CSS without the webkit extension.

 ### JS validation
-The JavaScript files has been passed thorugh [Jshint](https://jshint.com/): I have added few semicolumns and removed unused variables.
+The JavaScript files have been passed through [Jshint](https://jshint.com/): I have added a few semicolumns and removed unused variables.
 There are no issues with the code.

 There are also no errors in the Console (Google Developer Tools).